Bulgur Wheat (Cooked) Calories & Nutrition Facts

 Bulgur is cracked wheat and contains gluten.
 Fine, medium, coarse, dry, cooked, and packaged seasoned products can differ in water content and sodium.

-Plan Around Bulgur Wheat
+Plan Around Bulgur Wheat (Cooked)

-Compare Bulgur Wheat With Similar Grains
+Compare Bulgur Wheat (Cooked) With Similar Grains

 Use this comparison when choosing a serving.
 Calories alone do not tell the full story: protein, fiber, fat, sodium, and realistic portion size determine whether a food fits your plan.